GiantMolecularCloud/poi-map/README.md

 ### docker

 -   Build the image: `docker build -t poi-map:latest -f docker/Dockerfile .`
--   Customize the config file in `tests/test-data/config.json` and save it as `config.json`.
+-   Customize the config file in `tests/test-data/docker/config.json` and save it as `config.json`.
--   Run the container: ` docker run -v /path/to/your/config/directory:/config poi-map:latest poi-map`
+-   Run the container: `docker run -v /path/to/your/config/directory:/config poi-map:latest poi-map`

 Built docker images are also available on [Docker Hub](https://hub.docker.com/r/giantmolecularcloud/poi-map).